 Side Note: I don’t generally recommend using a ball head on top of a monopod.
 It’s much easier to use a dedicated monopod head.
 You can read my guide to the best monopod heads for more details.

 Who Is This For?

 In fact, with careful usage on hard, flat ground, you can even combine this setup with a fluid video head to get some pan and tilt motion into your shots.
-As I said, this isn’t going to give you tripod levels of stability, but it is a significant improvement over a regular monopod.
-In fact there some video-centric support brands such as iFootage that only make monopods with feet on the bottom of them.
+As I said, this will not give you tripod levels of stability, but it is a significant improvement over a regular monopod.
+In fact, there are some video-centric support brands such as iFootage that only make monopods with feet on the bottom of them.